 If a storm system from the south and another colder one from the north meet, Head said Yorkers will see a white St. Patrick's Day.
 But those who don't want to shovel their driveway again should start hoping the storm stays to the south to greet areas such as Washington, D.C. instead, Head said.

 If snow hits the York area, Head also conceded the amount will most likely be plowable.
 But he was hesitant to estimate the amount.
-After all, Head said, the first predicted storm in March yielded little precipitation and the second storm ended with a lackluster rain shower.

 "As far as amounts, it's tricky right now," Walker said.